DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/Section9_networking/notes.md

 ### 173: Ingress
-- When you create a load balancer in gcp, k8s requests a load balancer for google (?)
+- When you create a load balancer in gcp, k8s requests a load balancer from google
 - This LB has an external IP that can be used to access the app.
 - Remember that you need to pay for each LB as they have a public IP!
 - The ingress allows users to access your applications based on what HTTP url or HTTP name they reach.